walkthru/next/walkthru/walkthru-intro/steps-config.md

 The `steps` array contains the steps you wish to include and in which order.

-Note that step is identified by its file name.
+Note that a step is identified by its "slug" i.e. a unique ID derived from its file name.